-They’re so good for you, you can happily eat three (or six, for that matter) of them.
+They're so good for you, you can happily eat three (or six, for that matter) of these banana bread cookies.
 Carefree and guiltless cookies that double as breakfast.
 Yes, please!

 - ripe, spotty bananas

 - rolled oats (old fashioned or quick cooking oatmeal)

 - ground cinnamon

 The ripe, spotty bananas offer sweetness and moisture.
 The oatmeal offers substance, nutrition and helps everything stick together.

 And, the ground cinnamon is for flavor!
 You can switch up the cinnamon, if you'd like.
 See my recipe notes below for suggestions on alternative spices and flavoring.

 No egg at all is required (or recommended) for these cookies.
 The bananas and oatmeal work in tandem to hold everything together.

 So, that also means you can eat the batter, if you want (I won't tell).

 All the stick togetherness in these breakfast cookies comes from the oatmeal and the mashed banana.